-This is the SECOND article in the Puppy Training Prep Series: a free e-mail course to prepare new puppy owners for raising and training their newest family member.
+This is the SECOND article in the Puppy Training Prep Series

 In the previous article of this series, I talked about how by understanding Puppy Learning and Behavior we can teach our puppy the appropriate ways to achieve his needs and wants.
 Today, I’d like to share with you the Pet Centrics 3-Step System for Puppy Training, wherein you’ll begin to understand how to prevent bad behaviors from being learned, and how to go about training your puppy his first lessons in Basic Obedience and Home Manners.

 The very first thing you need to do when training your puppy is to learn to effectively manage and supervise him.
 Management and supervision means you keep your puppy out of trouble and prevent bad behaviors AT ALL TIMES.
 You have to remember that in your puppy’s mind, behaviors are neither good nor bad.
 It is only we humans who label certain puppy behaviors as being bad because they are somehow disruptive to our daily lives.